 How can you protect your heart?

 Most of the risk factors for heart disease are lifestyle factors.
-This means that with healthy interventions as early as possible, there is more chance of reducing your risk of heart disease.
-You can protect your heart health with the following:
+This means that with healthy interventions as early as possible, there is more chance of you reducing your risk of heart disease.

 • Exercise